sporeprotocol/spore-docs/docs/glossary/terms.md

 Unique, indivisible digital assets representing ownership or proof of authenticity for specific items.
 Unlike cryptocurrencies, they cannot be exchanged on a one-to-one basis due to their unique properties and value.

-Spore is a special form of NFT where the content is entirely and permanently stored on-chain, intrinsically tied to the token value.
+Spore is a special standard for NFTs where the content is entirely stored on-chain and intrinsically tied to the token value.

 **see also:**
 * [Is Spore an NFT?](https://spore-docs-9bn3yjbww-sporeprotocol.vercel.app/basics/tech-faq#is-spore-an-nft)